tanushreebanerjee/cos514_final_project/README.md

 ├── requirements.txt: List of Python dependencies for easy installation.
 ├── LICENSE: License information for your project.
 └── README.md: Project documentation.
 ```

+See [project_structure.txt](project_structure.txt) for a more detailed description of project structure.

 ## Getting Started